joereddington/Mouse-Sniper/README.md

  - [ ]  settings page: always on top? preview window off?
  - [ ]  Option to automatically focus on window
  - [ ]  Hotkey to start
+ - [ ]  Applications need two clicks, but the top menu needs one click....
  - [ ]  put into stackexchange code review.
  - [x]  refactor a whole lot.
  - [x]  Fix the 'tile cannot extend outside image' bug.